 I glanced away, feeling intensely aroused and fearful that it might be blatantly obvious.

-“Do you like that?” he asked.
+“Do you like that?”
+He turned my chin so that I’d look at him directly.
 “When I comment on your looks?”

 I cleared my throat.
 I didn’t know what was normal between two guys who might be into each other; I only knew I wanted to please him.
 “I don’t mind it.”

-“Do you have any tattoos?” he asked, dipping in close so that his breath tickled my neck.
+“Do you have any tattoos?”
+Seth asked, dipping in close so that his breath tickled my neck.

 I shook my head.
-I’m only fifteen, I almost reminded him, but I caught myself.
-I didn’t want our age difference to be a thing.
+I’m only fifteen, I almost reminded him, but I stopped myself because I didn’t want our age difference to be a thing.
+“My parents would probably disown me if I got a tattoo.”

-“That’s good,” Seth said.
+“It’s a good thing you don’t have any tattoos,” Seth said, interrupting me from my worrisome thoughts.
+He drew one fingertip along the shape of my face.
 “You have beautiful skin.
 I wouldn’t mark it up with something as common as ink.”

 “But you have tattoos,” I pointed out.

-He shrugged.
+He nodded.
 “I’m a rock star wannabe.
 It’s part of my look.”

-“A piercing might be nice,” he said into my ear as though he were going to lick my lobe.
+“A piercing might be nice,” Seth said into my ear as though he were going to lick my lobe.
 I inclined toward him instinctively.

 “Am I your Barbie?”
 I teased in a voice threaded with lust.